So, you’ve decided that Emergency Preparedness is important for your family, but there is one problem:

 Know the low price on the big ticket items you want to buy (especially the bigger ticket items) and then be disciplined enough to WAIT until you find that price.

 Those on my Prep-101 email list get notified every time I find a deal that I know is a LOW price deal.

-This concept works for lower priced everyday grocery items as well.
-You can save quite a bit when you know the sales cycles and purchase / stock up on what is on sale for it’s lowest price each month.
-Then, commit to put aside the money you save for emergency preparedness purchases.
+This concept works for lower-priced everyday grocery items as well.
+You can save quite a bit when you know the sales cycles and purchase/stock up on what is on sale for it’s the lowest price each month.
+Then, commit to putting aside the money you save for emergency preparedness purchases.